Next Moves with AI

 Greg Galle

-Boeing’s failure wasn’t about
+Boeing’s failure wasn’t about bad engineering—it was bad innovation management.

 Daniel Buritica